 - Don’t touch your face with unwashed hands – any germs on your hands transfer easily to your eyes, nose and mouth.

 - Sneeze/cough, etc. into your elbow or a tissue which you then throw away.

-- Wear gloves or otherwise protect your hands from touching surfaces (don’t forget to sanitize your gloves if they aren’t disposable).
+- Wear a mask and gloves or otherwise protect your hands from touching surfaces (don’t forget to sanitize your gloves if they aren’t disposable).

 Q: What should I do if I feel sick?

-Q: What should I do if I'm uncomortable being in my work environment?
+Q: What should I do if I'm uncomfortable being in my work environment?

 A: If you feel uncomfortable in your work environment, please have a conversation with your supervisor to see if you can work from remotely (i.e. from home), establish an alternate work schedule, or take time off.